gomorpheus/morpheus-apidoc/source/includes/_roles.md

 multitenant | false | A Multitenant role is automatically copied into all existing subtenants as well as placed into a subtenant when created.
-Useful for providing a set of predefined roles a Customer can use multitenantLocked | false | Prevents subtenants from branching off this role/modifying it defaultPersona.code      |  | Default Persona code, eg. standard or serviceCatalog
+Useful for providing a set of predefined roles a Customer can use multitenantLocked | false | Prevents subtenants from branching off this role/modifying it defaultPersona.code      |  | Default Persona code, eg. standard or serviceCatalog permissions      |  | Array of objects containing permission and access level.
+Permissions can be identified by code, name or id.
+This provides [updating role feature permissions](#updating-role-feature-permissions) in bulk.
+Only the specified permissions are updated. globalSiteAccess      |  | Global Group Access can be set to `full`, `custom` or `none` sites      |  | Array of objects containing group (site) and access level.
+Groups can be identified by id or name.
+This provides [customizing group access](#customizing-group-access) in bulk.
+Only the specified groups are updated.
+Only applicable when `globalSiteAccess` is `custom`.
+Only applicable to User roles. globalZoneAccess      |  | Global Cloud Access can be set to `full`, `custom` or `none` zones      |  | Array of objects containing cloud (zone) and access level.
+Clouds can be identified by id or name.
+This provides [customizing cloud access](#customizing-cloud-access) in bulk.
+Only the specified clouds are updated.
+Only applicable when `globalZoneAccess` is `custom`.
+Only applicable to Tenant roles. globalInstanceTypeAccess      |  | Global Instance Type Access can be set to `full`, `custom` or `none` instanceTypes      |  | Array of objects containing instance type and access level.
+Instance types can be identified by id, code or name.
+This provides [customizing instance type access](#customizing-instance-type-access) in bulk.
+Only the specified instance types are updated.
+Only applicable when `globalInstanceTypeAccess` is `custom`. globalAppTemplateAccess      |  | Global Blueprint Access can be set to `full`, `custom` or `none` appTemplates      |  | Array of objects containing blueprint and access level.
+Blueprints can be identified by id or name.
+This provides [customizing blueprint access](#customizing-blueprint-access) in bulk.
+Only the specified blueprints are updated.
+Only applicable when `globalAppTemplateAccess` is `custom`. globalCatalogItemTypeAccess      |  | Global Catalog Item Type Access can be set to `full`, `custom` or `none` catalogItemTypes      |  | Array of objects containing catalog item type and access level.
+Catalog item types can be identified by id, code or name.
+This provides [customizing catalog item type access](#customizing-catalog-item-type-access) in bulk.
+Only the specified catalog item types are updated.
+Only applicable when `globalCatalogItemTypeAccess` is `custom`. personas      |  | Array of objects containing persona and access level.
+Personas can be identified by code or name.
+This provides [customizing persona access](#customizing-persona-access) in bulk.
+Only the specified personas are updated. globalVdiPoolAccess      |  | Global VDI Pool Access can be set to `full`, `custom` or `none` vdiPools      |  | Array of objects containing VDI pool and access level.
+VDI pools can be identified by id or name.
+This provides [customizing VDI pool access](#customizing-vdi-pool-access) in bulk.
+Only the specified VDI pools are updated.
+Only applicable when `globalVdiPoolAccess` is `custom`. globalReportTypeAccess      |  | Global Report Type can be set to `full`, `custom` or `none` reportTypes      |  | Array of objects containing report type code and access level.
+Report types can be identified by id, code or name.
+This provides [customizing report type access](#customizing-report-type-access) in bulk.
+Only the specified report types are updated.
+Only applicable when `globalReportTypeAccess` is `custom`. resetPermissions      | false | Reset all feature permission access to none.
+This can be used in conjunction with `permissions` to recreate the feature permission access for the role. resetAllAccess      | false | Reset all access to none including permissions, global groups, instance types, etc. This can be used in conjunction with `permissions`, `sites`, `instanceTypes`, etc to recreate the access for the role.

 ## Updating Role Feature Permissions